 Push button exits on some doors

 Ramps to enter the building in several locations

 Arden’s new build (January 2016) has full disabled access and lifts and a Hearing loop in the main hall and entrance.

 Many strategies are in place to enable the pupil’s transition to be as smooth as possible.
 These include:

 Year groups visit their new teacher for a session in the last half term.

-The SENCO from the feeder High School comes to Arden to meet any children with special educational needs.
+- The SENCO and/or the Year 7 Inclusion Manager from the feeder High School comes to Arden to meet any children with special educational needs.
 Records are passed on and provision and support are discussed.